-- 5. If this has not yet been published by the authorities, see Annex A for how to estimate it. - The ex-dividend date for all gilts except 31⁄2% War Loan is currently the date seven business days before the dividend date; for 31⁄2% War Loan it is the date ten business days before the dividend date. - Actual (i.e. published) cash flows on index-linked gilts are rounded as follows per £100 nominal: (a) 2% IL 2006 and 21⁄2% IL 2011: rounded down to 2 decimal places; (b) 21⁄2% IL 2009, 21⁄2% IL 2013, 21⁄2% IL 2016, 21⁄2% IL 2020, 21⁄2% IL 2024 and 41/8% IL 2030: rounded down to 4 decimal places; (c) all other index-linked gilts (i.e. those first issued after January 2002): rounded to the nearest 6th decimal place.
+- 4. If this has not yet been published by the authorities, see Annex A for how to estimate it. - 5.
+The ex-dividend date for all gilts is currently the date seven business days before the dividend date. - Actual (i.e. published) cash flows on index-linked gilts are rounded as follows per £100 nominal: (a) 41/8% IL 2030: rounded down to 4 decimal places; (b) all other index-linked gilts currently in issue (i.e. those first issued after January 2002): rounded to the nearest 6th decimal place.